atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 even before the brat explosion, Charli xcx had become memeified as a (not quite) "main pop girl", a revered herald of a new kind of future pop unlistenable to all but a select group of rabid twink fans. this image of her is not false but instead incomplete.
 Charli's music is of course sassy and experimental, a mix of danceably ecstatic energy and metallic clanging, but also raw, confessional, bitter, self-loathing. at heart, Charli is as much of a sad girl as Phoebe Bridgers, she just cries in the club instead of at the funeral.

-unfiltered nature of the disavowed debut album *14* aside, Charli xcx's earliest influences were punk and post punk--Siouxsie Sioux, The Cure, the ur-examples of depression and angst with a driving groove.
+unfiltered nature of the disavowed debut album *14* aside, Charli xcx's earliest influences were punk, post punk, and new wave--Siouxsie Sioux, The Cure, etc.--the ur-examples of depression and angst with a driving groove.

 **cult classic but i still pop**